Pricing is one of the most important activities for retailers.

 “Pricing is one of the main levers that can be pulled to control profit margins, but on the other hand price levels that are too high will alienate customers and drive them to the competition,” says Josh Pollack, a pricing expert at Parker Avery Group, a retail and consumer goods consultancy.

-One way to start thinking about pricing is to think about whether a given product is something that is a repeat purchase or a one-time purchase, explains CPA and ecommerce consultant Abir Syed of UpCounting.
+One way to think about pricing is to think about whether a given product is something that is a repeat purchase or a one-time purchase, explains CPA and ecommerce consultant Abir Syed of UpCounting.

 Pricing traffic drivers and margin enhancers